Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 1. Live Heuchera (Coral Bells)

 This live coral bells plant delivers exactly what shade gardeners need: a deer-resistant perennial with show-stopping purple foliage that deepens in low light.
-The 2.5-quart pot provides an established plant ready to fill gaps quickly, and the palace purple variety maintains its color even under a canopy of trees.
+It ships as an established plant in a 2-quart pot ready to fill gaps quickly, and the Shades of Purple variety maintains its color even under a canopy of trees — the listing notes color intensity actually deepens in shadier spots.
 Owner reports indicate vigorous growth with proper moisture management.

 The plant reaches about 24 inches tall with a 12-inch spread, making it ideal for the front of borders or as a woodland accent.
 It prefers well-draining soil enriched with organic matter and consistent watering without over-saturation.
 Several customers praised the healthy arrival and rapid establishment in partial shade locations.